awestover/enchantedForest/README.md

 ### map design notes
 - note that the player is 2 tiles high, so any "tunnel" in the tilemap needs to be 3 tiles high for the player to be able to go in it.
 The player can walk through a tunnel that is 2 high if it is flush with the ground (i.e. the player doens't need to jump to get into it)
 - at least for now, the player can jump 3 tiles, that is, if it is on the ground and there is a stack of tiles 3 high, the player can jump onto the top of this

+## json docs

+quest.json
+[
+"gettingStarted": {
+  "prereqs": [], // a list of quest ids (quest ids and quest names are the same) "rewards":{"xp": 10},
+  "task": { // types of task: killing mobs, boss fights, collecting items, talking to npcs
+    "type": "hunt", // hunt/boss/gather/talk
+    "species": "ogre", // this depends on the thing "quantity": 10 // this depends on the thing
+  },
+  "followups": ["quest2"]
+}
+]

+{
+"startRoom": [
+  {
+    "type": "dawg",
+    "proposeQuest": "gettingStarted",
+    "dialogue": "heyo, im an npc"
+  }
+]
+}